bakins/grpc-the-hard-way/README.md

 ## Motivation

 gRPC in Go is often criticized for being bloated and/or too complicated.
-However, gRPC the protocol is relatively simply.
+However, gRPC the protocol is relatively simple.
 I wanted to see how far I could get using stdlib to implement gRPC in Go.

 Originally, I was going to write a reusable, alternative gRPC Go package,